uptimeproject/dns/README.md

 ```

-These tools will also run in GitHub actions on PR's and pushes on master.
+These tools will also run in GitHub actions on PR's and pushes on main.